noi-techpark/odh-docs/source/glossary.rst

       pairs, organised into lists (arrays, sequences,
       vectors).
 Nesting of key-values and of lists is supported.

+   CSV
+      CSV stands for Comma Separated Value, and is a file in which the content is organised in a fixed number of fields per line, separated by a comma (,) or some other symbol, like a semi-colon, a slash, or a vertical bar.

    Key-value
       Also called name-value pair or attribute-name pair, a key-value pair is a simple data structure in which information are stored